BarathiShankar/Java_Project_Sem3/README.md

-# Java_Project_Sem3
+# Syntax Scholars

 ## Overview

-This repository, Java_Project_Sem3, is a collaborative project developed by three team members with the goal of building a fully Java-oriented website.
+This repository, Syntax-Scolars, is a collaborative project developed by three team members with the goal of building a fully Java-oriented website.
 All core functionalities and backend logic are implemented using Java technologies, providing a strong, scalable, and maintainable web application foundation.

 ## Project Highlights

-- **Team Size:** 3 Members
+- **Team Size:** 4 Members
 - **Primary Language:** Java
 - **Project Goal:** Design and develop a dynamic website leveraging Java for all backend and server-side needs.
 - **Technologies Used:**
-  - Java (Servlets, JSP, or Spring Framework)
+  - Java (Servlets, AWT, SWING, JSP, or Spring Framework)
   - HTML, CSS, JavaScript (for frontend presentation)
   - MySQL or another relational database (optional, for persistence)
   - Maven or Gradle (for dependency management, if applicable)